Electrocardiography

 (heart).
-The '-K-' version is more often retained under circumstances where there may be verbal confusion between ECG and EEG (electroencephalography) due to similar pronunciation.)), a recording of the heart's electrical activity through repeated cardiac cycles.
+The '-K-' version is more often retained under circumstances where there may be verbal confusion between ECG and EEG (electroencephalography) due to similar pronunciation.)) that shows a line graph of the heart's electrical activity through repeated cardiac cycles.
 It is an electrogram of the heart which is a graph of voltage versus time of the electrical activity of the heart using electrodes placed on the skin.
 These electrodes detect the small electrical changes that are a consequence of cardiac muscle depolarization followed by repolarization during each cardiac cycle (heartbeat).
 Changes in the normal ECG pattern occur in numerous cardiac abnormalities, including: